tommytracey/udacity/self-driving-nano/projects/3-behavioral-cloning/README.md

 &nbsp;
 ##### 3. Creation of the Training Set & Training Process

-[This notebook]() provides a detailed walk-through of all the steps I took to augment and refine the training data for Track 1 (and [this notebook]() for Track 2).
+[This notebook](https://github.com/tommytracey/udacity/blob/master/self-driving-nano/projects/3-behavioral-cloning/behavioral-cloning-track1-final.ipynb) provides a detailed walk-through of all the steps I took to augment and refine the training data for Track 1 (and [this notebook](https://github.com/tommytracey/udacity/blob/master/self-driving-nano/projects/3-behavioral-cloning/behavioral-cloning-track2-final.ipynb) for Track 2).
 The challenge was to create training data that accurately depicted the driving behaviors the car needed to learn, while also providing enough variation in the data so that the model could generalize its learnings.
 It was a rigorous process of trial and error, experimenting with different data sources and augmentation techniques, then fine-tuning the model architecture and parameters.

 Here are the final training and validation numbers.

 - **Track 1 model**:
+ - 40,774 training samples (prior to augmentation)
- - X training samples
+   - 326,192 training samples after augmentation
- - Y validation samples
+ - 6,846 validation samples (14%)
- - Z epochs
+ - 3 epochs
+ - training loss: 0.0346, validation loss: 0.0241
 - **Track 2 model** (repurposing the weights from Track 1 model):
+ - 18,502 training samples (prior to augmentation)
- - X training samples
+   - 74,008 training samples after augmentation
- - Y validation samples
+ - 1,194 validation samples (6%)
- - Z epochs
+ - 10 epochs
+ - training loss: 0.0635, validation loss = 0.0472